Visit Kangaroo Island for its wildlife but fall in love with its wine.

 For something different, try Kangaroo Island Spirits.
 It’s the island’s only boutique distillery.
 Its range includes six liqueurs, three vodkas and a premium gin.
 The cellar door is open Wednesday through Sunday.

-Kangaroo Island Ciders produce alcoholic ciders and a non-alcoholic sparkling apple juice under the Colony Cove label.
+Kangaroo Island Ciders produce alcoholic ciders and a non-alcoholic sparkling apple juice.
+Their cellar door is at Emu Ridge Eucalyptus Distillery.

 Drunken Drone is a small microbrewery which started with a Honey Wheat Ale, hand-crafted in small batches using traditional mash brewing techniques.